Phishbate/cyber-toolkit/README.md

 # cyber-toolkit

-a guide for small businesses
+A guide for small businesses to uplift their people, process and technology.